 Declaration from the producer or supplier of the printing paste that the requirement is fulfilled.
+Appendix 17 can be used.

 3.6 Coatings, laminates, and membranes

 O43 Textiles as substrate (e.g., in laminates)

 Textiles used as substrate/carrier material in coatings, laminates and membranes shall fulfil the requirements for the respective fibres in section 3.4.